secretstartups/handbook/content/handbook/marketing/brand-and-product-marketing/design.md

 - Add text from either the `Text` or `Styles` tab; this will automatically populate text boxes for you with Inter and the appropriate font weight.
 These text boxes will still need to be formatted according to our [typography guidelines](https://design.gitlab.com/brand-design/typography), though:
   - Left-align all text.
-  - Use Inter Semi Bold for headlines and calls-to-action and use Inter Regular for subheads and body copy.
+  - Use GitLab Sans Bold for headlines and calls-to-action and use Regular for subheads and body copy.
-  - Set the line spacing to 1.2 and keep the letter spacing at 0.
+  - Set the line spacing to 1.1 for headlines and 1.2 for all other text; keep the letter spacing at 0 for all copy.
   - For call-to-action styling, copy from an existing [templates](https://www.canva.com/design/DAEn7PYZ4qk/sPB7Q15nJttFdb3UVPnW1Q/view?utm_content=DAEn7PYZ4qk&utm_campaign=designshare&utm_medium=link&utm_source=sharebutton&mode=preview) or reference the guidelines.
-  - For legibility purposes, keep all text on a solid background.
+  - Make sure the background behind the text provides sufficient contrast for readability.
   - Use either White or Charcoal text for [accessibility](https://design.gitlab.com/brand-design/color#contrast-and-accessibility) purposes.

 **Graphics**